winniec228/Python-Data-Projects/README.md

 # Python-Data-Projects

-This is to store data science project with Python.
+This is to store data science projects with Python.